The eRanger Ambulance transports patients to and from healthcare centers.

 Stretcher table dimensions (LxW): 1.9m x 0.65m

-The motorcycle used is a chinese design that eRanger modifies.
+The motorcycle used is a Chinese design that eRanger modifies.
 All of the components of the motorcycle are generic and replaceable with local parts.
-Interview withrepresentative
+Interview with manufacturer

 Expected lifespan of 8 years under normal circumstances.
 Currently, some ambulances are still running after 7 years of use.

-Lifespan very dependent on maintenance regime of NGO, temperament/attitude of the driver, funding for the project, and storage circumstances.
+Lifespan is dependent upon quality of maintenance, temperament/attitude of the driver, and storage conditions.

-eRanger offers a 12 month, 10,000km warranty.
-Interview with representative
+eRanger offers a 12 month, or 10000 Km warranty, whichever comes first.
+Interview with manufacturer

-AIDC carried out destruction tests in South Africa Interview with representative
+Automotive Industry Development Center (AIDC) carried out destruction tests in South Africa Interview with manufacturer

-Singh, V. K., Lillrank, P., Innovations in Healthcare Management: Cost-Effective and Sustainable Solutions.
-2015 Feb 18.
+Singh, V. K. and Lillrank, P., 2015, Innovations in Healthcare Management: Cost-Effective and Sustainable Solutions, CRC Press

 NATIS standards in South Africa.
 All motorcycles are made under ISO 9,000+.
-Interview with representative
+Interview with manufacturer

 In context photographs (0)